yuanqing/sketch-plugin-helper/docs/settings.md

 ## Quick start

-Specify the `defaultSettings` for your plugin in the `sketch-plugin-helper` field of your `package.json` file.
+Specify the `defaultSettings` for your plugin in the `sketch-plugin-helper` field of your `package.json`.
 For example:

 ```jsonc
 {